amenzwa/amenzwa.github.io/stem/index.md

 - [History of Computing Devices](ComputingHistory.md)
   - This section presents the design, construction, uses, and histories of various computing devices, including 8-bit home computers, RPN calculators, and slide rules.
 - [Writing STEM Papers using Jupyter](WritingSTEM.md)
   - This article describes proper ways to read and write STEM text, and how to use the right tools when reading and writing collaboratively.
-It is written for high school and undergraduate STEM *students*.
+It is written for high school and undergraduate STEM students.
 - [Law and Technology](LawAndTechnology.md)
   - This article describes the interaction between law and technology.
 It covers topics such as regulatory compliance, intellectual property law, and contract law.
-The target audience is technical *leaders* and *managers*.
+The target audience is technical leaders and managers.